Playbooks

 Mask annotations use the same tools as polygons.
 For example, you can use the Polygon Tool to draw your shape, and as soon as you're done, the pixels become part of the semantic mask.

-polygon shape turning into semantic mask
+drawing a shape with polygon toolpolygon shape turning into semantic mask

 Note that they're added as a separate layer—your image’s objects and masks are available as independent, overlaying elements.